mojaloop/pisp-project/docs/transaction_callback/README.md

 ## Outstanding Questions

-1. Should the CEP be listening for `POST /quotes` (probably from the quoting-service) or for  `POST /authorizations` (probably from the 3p-api-adapter?)
+1. Should the CEP be listening for `POST /quotes` (probably emitted by the quoting-service) or for  `POST /authorizations` (probably emitted by the 3p-api-adapter?)
-  - `POST /authorizations` is more efficent, since it certainly `transactionRequestId`, whereas quotes _may_ contain a `transactionRequestId`
+  - `POST /authorizations` is more efficent, since it certainly contains a `transactionRequestId`, whereas a quote _may_ contain a `transactionRequestId`
   - `POST /quotes` is more generic, and could lead us to better design decisions (such as not including the quote response _in_ the `POST /authorizations` body) in the future
     - does the `quoting-service` publish to kafka at the moment?
 No.

 2. Can we generalize this pattern better and make it more applicable to other use cases?
   - e.g. `PISP Consents`, `FX`, `Cross-network`?
-    - Probably, we should go through this design process with those use cases and see the commonalities
+    - Probably, we should go through this design process with those use cases and see the commonalities.
+That can be covered in a separate document.

 3. When should does the CEP _stop listening_?
   - We need to enumerate the error conditions a little better